-Let me digress a little bit – There is surely some uneven dimensional change (warping) to the rotor if you have a localized hot spot.
+*Let me digress a little bit – There is surely some uneven dimensional change (warping) to the rotor if you have a localized hot spot.
 But this seems to be only temporary and when the rotor cools, it returns to its normal flat state.
 I suppose you could drive through a puddle with very hot brakes and cause a permanent measurable change, but it must be rare.
 Also, yes, it is possible to have an actual warped rotor or one that was not cut square.
 In those cases, yes, they will cause a vibration.

 If I have my rotors resurfaced, will that fix the problem?

 In my experiences, no. When I have had my rotors resurfaced, it only cured the vibrations temporarily.
 Within a few months, they return even if I haven’t been doing any hard driving.
 So what gives?
 Most likely, parts of my rotors had turned to cementite and it was thick enough where resurfacing did not remove it all.
 Even if there was a small area left after resurfacing, that one spot will create a hot spot which will grow in fairly short order.
 This is also proof that the vibrations are not coming from a warped rotor.

 Food for thought: